How to Measure a Dog’s Chest for Dog Clothes

-One of the most common questions people ask when making dog clothes is How to Measure a Dog.
-And one of the key areas to be aware of is the Chest size.
+The two most common questions I am asked about making dog clothes is How to Measure a Dog and How to Customize a Pattern.
+But one of the important questions that isn't asked is Does Chest Size Matter?
 Dog’s bodies are completely different than ours, so clothes don’t fit the same way and the chest on a dog determines how the clothes will fit.
-Getting the measuring process right will make or break an accurate fit and a dog’s comfort and willingness to wear what you make for them!
+So determining chest size and shape is key to getting the measuring process right.
+It will make or break getting an accurate fit and a dog’s comfort and willingness to wear what you make for them depends on it!

 Key Factors in Measuring: